 As stated previously, walruses are extralimital in the Beaufort Sea with nearly the entire walrus population found in the Chukchi and Bering Seas.
 Industry monitoring reports have observed no more than 38 walruses between 1995 and 2015, with only a few observed instances of disturbance to those walruses (AES Alaska 2015, USFWS unpublished data).
 Between those years, Industry walrus observations in the Beaufort Sea ITR region averaged approximately two walruses per year, although the actual observations were of a single or two animals, often separated by several years.
 At most, only a tiny fraction of the Pacific walrus population - which is comprised of hundreds of thousands of animals - may be found in areas potentially affected by AOGA's specified activities.
-We do not anticipate that seasonal movements of a few walruses into the Beaufort Sea will significantly increase over the 5-year period of this proposed ITR.
+We do not anticipate that seasonal movements of a few walruses into the Beaufort Sea will significantly increase over the 5-year period of this ITR.
 The estimated take of 15 Pacific walruses per year from a population numbering approximately 283,213 animals represents 0.005 percent of that population.
 We therefore find that the Industry activities specified in AOGA's Request would result in only a small number of incidental harassments of walruses.

 The Beaufort Sea ITR region is completely within the range of the SBS stock of polar bears, and during some portions of the year polar bears can be frequently encountered by Industry.
 From 2014 through 2018, Industry made 1,166 reports of polar bears comprising 1,698 bears.
 However, when we evaluated the effects upon the 1,698 bears observed, we found that 84 percent (1,434) did not result in take.
 Over those 5 years, Level B harassments of polar bears totaled 264, approximately 15.5 percent of the observed bears.
 No other forms of take or harassment were observed.
 Annually an average of 340 polar bears were observed during Industry activities.
 The number of Level B harassment events has averaged 53 per year from 2014 to 2018.
-We conclude that over the 5-year period of this proposed ITR, Industry activities will result in a similarly small number of incidental harassments of polar bears, and that those events will be similarly limited to Level B harassment.
+We conclude that over the 5-year period of this ITR, Industry activities will result in a similarly small number of incidental harassments of polar bears, and that those events will be similarly limited to Level B harassment.

-Based on this information, we estimate that there will be no more than 443 Level B harassment takes of polar bears during the 5-year period of this proposed ITR, with no more than 92 occurring within a single year.
-Take of 92 animals is 10.14 percent of the best available estimate of the current stock size of 907 animals in the Southern Beaufort Sea stock (Bromaghin et al. 2015, Atwood et al. 2020) ((92÷907)×100≈10.14), and represents a "small number" of polar bears of that stock.
+Based on this information derived from Industry observations, along with the results of the Service's own predictive modeling analysis described above, we estimate that there will be no more than 443 Level B harassment takes of polar bears during the 5-year period of this ITR, with no more than 92 occurring within a single year.
+Conservatively assuming that each estimates take will accrue to a different individual polar bear, we note that take of 92 animals is 10.14 percent of the best available estimate of the current stock size of 907 animals in the Southern Beaufort Sea stock (Bromaghin et al. 2015, Atwood et al. 2020) ( $(92 \div 907) \times 100 \approx 10.14$ ), and find that this proportion represents a "small number" of polar bears of that stock.
 The incidental Level B harassment of no more than 92 polar bears each year is unlikely to lead to significant consequences for the health, reproduction, or survival of affected animals.
 All takes are anticipated to be incidental Level B harassment involving short-term and temporary changes in bear behavior.
-The required mitigation and monitoring measures described in the proposed regulations are expected to prevent any lethal or injurious takes.
+The required mitigation and monitoring measures described in the regulations are expected to prevent any lethal or injurious takes.